dominic-chang/Krang.jl/docs/src/kerr_geodesic_summary.md

 More details on this formalism and the solutions can be found in this review artivle by [Gralla & Lupsasca](https://doi.org/10.1103/PhysRevD.101.044032)[^GL]

-### Linear-Polarization

-The existence of the Penrose-Walker constant makes linear polarization directly derivable from a conserved quantity in Kerr spacetimes.

 ## References
 [^PW]: Walker, M., Penrose, R. On quadratic first integrals of the geodesic equations for type {22} spacetimes.
 Commun.Math.
 Phys.
 18, 265–274 (1970).